tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 **Issue Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
 For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a `NotEmpty` value that should be examined against their `Data Quality Needs`.

+**Measure Tests** can be thought of as metrics. `Measure` Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
+An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type `Validation` that had a response of "NOT_COMPLIANT" on a record.

 **Amendment Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
 An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.

-**Measure Tests** can be thought of as metrics. `Measure` Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type `Validation` that had a response of "NOT_COMPLIANT" on a record.

-### 1.10 Key to Vocabulary Terms
+### 1.10 Key to Vocabulary Terms (normative)

 These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
 Some terms, such as those labeled `Term Version IRI` (`rdf:about`), `Term IRI` (`dcterms:isVersionOf`) and `Term Name` (`rdf:value`) are intended for machine consumption.
 Some terms such as the `Description` (`rdfs:comment`) are designed to be human-readable and to be understood by consumers of biodiversity `Data Quality Reports`s.
 Terms such as the `Specification` (`bdqffdq:Specification`) ensure that implementers have no ambiguity about how the Test should be coded.

 Terms used to describe the terms in this vocabulary follow the guidance of the [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
 Term definitions include the definition of the underlying RDF vocabulary term, and may include a TDWG-specific meaning from the SDS, and may also include a specific definition in this local context.
-See section [2.4.1 Listing Identifiers for Tests](../../supplement/index.md#241-Listing-Identifiers-for-Tests) in [BDQ Supplemental Information](../../supplement/index.md) for a competency question clarifying the relationships among `Term Version IRI`, `Term IRI`, `Term Name`, and `Label`.
+See section [2.4.1 Listing Identifiers for Tests (non-normative)](../../supplement/index.md#241-listing-identifiers-for-tests-non-normative) in [BDQ Supplemental Information](../../supplement/index.md) for a competency question clarifying the relationships among `Term Version IRI`, `Term IRI`, `Term Name`, and `Label`.

 {term_key}